rileybbarton/CoastalFiresLevo/README.md

 `CoastalFires_DataAnalysis.Rmd`

-  - This will result in a variety of statistical outputs as well as figures showcasing the results of the NMDS.
+  - This will result in a variety of statistical outputs as well as an option to print figures showcasing the results of the NMDS.
-    Both a labeled and unlabeled NMDS figure will be found in the `Output` folder titled:

-  - `NMDS_unlabeled.png`

-  - `NMDS_labeled.png`

 > Note: The script is written in R-Markdown chunks that must be completed in order.